nrfconnect/ncs-zigbee/samples/light_switch/README.rst

 1. Turn on the development kit that runs the Network coordinator sample.

-   When **LED2** turns on, this development kit has become the Coordinator of the Zigbee network.
+   When **LED 2** turns on, this development kit has become the Coordinator of the Zigbee network.

 #.
 Turn on the development kit that runs the Light bulb sample.

-   When **LED2** turns on, the light bulb has become a Router inside the network.
+   When **LED 2** turns on, the light bulb has become a Router inside the network.

    .. note::
-        If **LED2** does not turn on, press **BUTTON 0** on the Coordinator to reopen the network.
+        If **LED 2** does not turn on, press **Button 0** on the Coordinator to reopen the network.

 #.
 Turn on the development kit that runs the Light switch sample.

-   When **LED2** turns on, the light switch has become an End Device, connected directly to the Coordinator.
+   When **LED 2** turns on, the light switch has become an End Device, connected directly to the Coordinator.

 #.
-Wait until **LED3** on the light switch node turns on.
+Wait until **LED 3** on the light switch node turns on.

    This LED indicates that the light switch found a light bulb to control.